 Yes, each Entrepreneur User can list multiple startups.

 Only accredited investors that are registered at Propel(x) will have access to your deal profile.
-Propel(x) has restricted the access to the documents and webcasts that you’ve uploaded and to the evaluation information.
+Propel(x) restricts the access to the documents and webcasts that you have uploaded and to the evaluation information.
 We will ask you to approve the investors that want access to the restricted deal content.

-We make extra efforts to protect startups’ information as below:
+We make extra efforts to protect startups’ information.